IsaiahLawrence/osticket-prereqs/README.md

 - ![image](https://github.com/IsaiahLawrence/osticket-prereqs/assets/152194351/1f2e2092-1793-4d90-93ac-e313bed86466) You'll also turn on CGI found in the World Wide Web Services>Application Development Features>CGI
 - After Installing IIS to ensure you've installed it correctly enter your loopback address(127.0.0.1) into the URL you should see a webpage like so ![image](https://github.com/IsaiahLawrence/osticket-prereqs/assets/152194351/4a2ff9a8-9f73-4d6f-bf1b-8f213dbd423d)

 - We'll then install PHP manager, rewrite module, C++redist file, MySQL.
-All those files will be found on osTicket page.
+All those files will be found on osTicket webpage.

 - When we download our PHP 7.3.8 we need to make a new folder in our C drive and name it PHP we'll then unzip the contents into that folder.